 Yes.
-The land that supports solar arrays can be revegetated with a range of low-lying, deep-rooted plants, grasses, and flowers that can rebuild the soil.
-In addition, these plantings can support honey bees, butterflies, hummingbirds, and other pollinators whose populations are facing threats.
+The land that supports solar arrays can be revegetated with a varety of short, deep-rooted plants, grasses, and flowers that can rebuild the soil.
+In addition, these plantings support honey bees, butterflies, hummingbirds, and other pollinators whose populations are facing threats.